conan-io/conan-io.github.io/_posts/2019-07-16-Integrate-build-system-in-Conan.markdown

-Note that **only** the ``os_build`` setting has been left from the settings of the ``conanfile.py`` because it does not make sense to create different installer packages depending for example on the ``compiler`` or ``arch_build`` as the tool will be the same for all those configurations.
+Note that **only** the ``os_build`` setting has been left from the settings of the ``conanfile.py`` because it does not make sense to create different installer packages depending for example on the ``compiler`` or ``arch`` as the tool will be the same for all those configurations.
 It will only create different packages for differentiating ``os_build`` as the tool is going to be called through a *.bat* file in *Windows* and in *Linux* the permissions have to be set.
 After installing this package all consumers that declare it as ``build_requires`` will have this tool available on the path.